 - Handle emails, quotes, contracts, invoicing and questionnaires all directly within Táve.
 You can even bundle multiple questionnaires and contracts into a quote proposal.

 - Detailed and customizable automations for lots of hands-off aspects of your workflow.
 I hardly ever talk to my clients about money which is amazing for me.
+AND they’ve launched a beta of appointment and session scheduling, so no more finicky Zaps or need for Calendly/Acuity.

 - Create and assign different workflows for different types of jobs (e.g. wedding or newborn) and also different types of products and a custom workflow will be created specific to the type of job and products your client books with you.
 So you don’t have to check off unnecessary tasks that don’t apply to your job or drop the ball on something because a task didn’t get added to a workflow tree where you needed it.